Guitar Teaching Diplomas

 Not Pulling Strings

 A highly recommended book, providing many practical and innovative ideas about instrumental teaching.
 Topics include: the process of learning and teaching; effective strategies for learning music; improving teaching and performance; avoiding situations and attitudes that hinder teaching; how teachers can use language for more effective communication; practice methods.
 "One of the most illuminating analyses of teaching and learning...deserves to become the primary focus for all teachers of musical instruments in their quest for improvement."
-(Music Teacher magazine). more info/buy
+(Music Teacher magazine).

 Improve Your Teaching - an essential handbook for instrumental and singing teachers, by Paul Harris